GiantSpaceRobot/tsRNAsearch/README.md

-# tiRNA-pipeline in progress
+# tiRNA-pipeline

-Be patient, these things take time
+A pipeline for the identification, quantification and analysis of ncRNAs (especially tRNA fragments) in small/mi RNA-seq datasets